This article will address:

 Along with the above breast cancer study, fasting has proven to be a good tool for other metabolic diseases.
 (6)

 Health benefits mentioned include,

 Intermittent fasting improves cellular and molecular health.
 It supports enhanced mitochondrial health, repairs DNA and supports a process called autophagy.

-Autophagy is a form a cellular cleaning, and it is important because accumulation of garbage cells is believed to be a hallmark of aging.
+Autophagy is a form of a cellular cleaning, and it is important because the accumulation of garbage cells is believed to be a hallmark of aging.
 In addition, these cells also have a greater risk of becoming infected or cancerous.

 Think of it (very simplistically!) this way.
 Eating prevents autophagy.
 When your body has lots of nutrition (primarily protein) and calories it triggers an enzyme called mTOR.